-Cash Futures Arbitrage Strategy:
+Cash-Futures Arbitrage:

 The fund would look for market opportunities between the spot and the futures market.
 The cash futures arbitrage strategy can be employed when the price of the futures exceeds the price of the underlying stock.
 The fund would first buy the stocks in cash market and then sell in the futures market to lock the spread known as arbitrage return.

-Buying the stock in cash market and selling the futures results into a hedge where the fund has locked in a spread and is not affected by the price movement of cash market and futures market.
-The arbitrage position can be continued till expiry of the future contracts.
+Buying the stock in cash market and selling the futures results into a hedge where the fund have locked in a spread and is not affected by the price movement of cash market and futures market The arbitrage position can be continued till expiry of the future contracts.
 The future contracts are settled based on the last half an hour's weighted average trade of the cash market.
 Thus there is a convergence between the cash market and the futures market on expiry.
 This convergence helps the fund to generate the arbitrage return locked in earlier.
 However, the position could even be closed earlier in case the price differential is realized before expiry or better opportunities are available in other stocks.
-The strategy is attractive if this price differential (post all costs) is higher than the investor's cost-of capital.